South Stradbroke Island: Accommodation facilities

 The island is a tourist destination.
 There are numerous campsites including an anchorage for the Southport Yacht Club and Dux Campsite, owned by The Southport School.
-Tipplers was purchased by the Gold Coast City Council in 2009.
-Due to ongoing encroachment of the sand dunes, the Council-run Bedrooms Campsite was closed in 2013.
-The Council has three alternate campgrounds: Tipplers that accommodates up to 100 tents with gas BBQs, a children's play area, and a kiosk that has basic camping supplies including ice and firewood; and North and South Currigee that together accommodates up to 80 tents with access to BBQs, a children's play area, and a mini kiosk for basic camping supplies.
+Tipplers, another site, was purchased by the Gold Coast City Council in 2009 and accommodates up to 100 tents with gas barbecues, a children's play area, and a kiosk that has basic camping supplies including ice and firewood.
+The Council has two other campgrounds: North and South Currigee, that together accommodate up to 80 tents with similar facilities to Tipplers.
+Due to ongoing encroachment by sand dunes, the Council-run Bedrooms Campsite was closed in 2013.

 Couran Cove Island Resort is located on the north side of South Stradbroke Island Resort.
 Located approximately forty minutes by boat from Surfers Paradise, Couran Cove Island Resort provides a range of accommodation options, dining and the opportunity to see native Australian animals in the forest.
-The resort was established by Ron Clarke and originally opened in 1998 as an eco-tourist resort.
-While the resort is not marketed as such now it does incorporate a number of environmental design features and technologies.
-There are also several private house located at the southern end of the Island.
+The resort was established by Ron Clarke and originally opened in 1998 as an eco-tourism destination.
+While the resort is not marketed as such now, it does incorporate a number of environmental design features and technologies.
+There are also several private house located at the southern end of the island.

-As at May 2023, there are many reports from remaining South Stradbroke Island residents that the resort closed after Easter 2023, with no defined reopening date, while the associated entities seek to resolve long-running legal disputes.
-Many local media reports indicate that the numbers of remaining permanent inhabitants on the island have dwindled, and as a result of disputes some of the island residents have had access to water, electricity and gas cut off.
+In May 2023, there were many reports from remaining South Stradbroke Island residents that the resort closed after Easter 2023, with no defined reopening date, while the associated entities sought to resolve long-running legal disputes.
+Many local media reports indicated that the number of remaining permanent inhabitants on the island had dwindled, and as a result of disputes some of the island residents had access to water, electricity and gas cut off.